 Steve and Debbie Vetter of Greensboro, North Carolina, committed a $40 million total gift: $20 million to spur the Red, White and Carolina Blue Challenge, $10 million to support UNC Kenan-Flagler Business School and $10 million to support Carolina Athletics.

 If met, the Red, White and Carolina Blue Challenge will provide at least $40 million in scholarship support for students from military families; scholars will be acknowledged as Steve and Debbie Vetter Military Family Scholars.

-“As we launch the Campaign for Carolina, this is an incredibly generous and poignant gift from the Vetters,” said Chancellor Carol L. Folt.
-“This challenge will help us bring deserving students from military families to Chapel Hill.
-No other public university has a commitment that resembles this program.
+“This incredible challenge from the Vetters will help us bring deserving students from military families to Chapel Hill,” said Chancellor Carol L. Folt.
+“No other public university has a commitment resembling this program.
 The Red, White and Carolina Blue Challenge is a first for UNC and reaffirms the University’s work to serve the needs of our nation’s military and to provide opportunities to deserving students.”

 Carolina remains committed to its longstanding need-blind admissions process.
 This challenge will help sustain that tradition by meeting the full financial need of Carolina Covenant-qualifying children of retired and active duty military personnel.

 Launched in 2004, the Carolina Covenant scholarship program affords children of low-income families an opportunity to attend Carolina debt-free.
 The program supports Carolina’s mission of staying truly public and provides intellectually driven, hard-working young individuals the chance to study at one of the country’s most prestigious public universities — and the freedom to pave a future unburdened by college debt.
 Since its beginning, the program has enabled more than 6,000 high-performing, low-income students to attend Carolina and graduate debt-free.